groonga/groonga/doc/source/reference/commands/log_reopen.rst

 .. note::

     This command only works when the number of worker processes is equal to 1.
+Thus, it means that if you use :doc:`/reference/executables/groonga-httpd` with 2 or more
-    Thus, it means that if you use ``groonga-httpd`` with 2 or more workers, you must use ``groonga-httpd -s reopen`` instead.
+    workers, you must use ``groonga-httpd -s reopen`` instead.

 Syntax
 ------